 Okay, here’s a few recipe cards:

-I'm not kidding.
-This is very spicy.
 You can decrease the heat by seeding the peppers, using fewer habañeros, or substituting some milder pepper.
-But if you like it hotsy totsy, this is your recipe.
+It does get less spicy as it cooks, so don't be alarmed if you make the salsa and it's overwhelming!

 - 5 lbs pork shoulder